|

 hyperlinks never to return!

-- Small Firms Section A section of the site directed towards supporting small firms who need a presence on the Web and/or simple networking.
+Small Firms Section A section of the site directed towards supporting small firms who need a presence on the Web and/or simple networking.
 A number of new pages have been added to augment those in the Howto Series of Technical Articles out of which this section has grown.
-I am also considering offering just enough consultancy to get them up and running so that they can become self sufficient and be able to carry on using the level of technical support provided on our site.
+We have considering offering just enough consultancy to get them up and running so that they can become self sufficient and be able to carry on using the level of technical support provided on our site.

 Technical "How to" Articles This is the index to a series of articles written on how to set up and support various activities.
 Many originated in Diary of a Home Page as detailed documentation of various steps in setting up the computer, it's software, it's communications and the site itself and have additions underpinning the OU pages.
 New and updated technical articles may be listed below the main link for a period of a few months